 Plaza Mayor is the Main Square of Madrid and a great place for tourists and locals to shop and enjoy the outdoors restaurants and bars.
 The square dates back to the 15th century where it had the name Plaza de Arrabal when it was used for several popular events like bullfights, beatifications, coronations and built during the Habsburg period.
 Its modern transformation started in 1617 after King Philip II commissioned the Classical architect Juan de Herrera to remodel the square.

 More architects took over the renovation of the square until it was finished in 1854.
 The square has survived 3 incendies that have destroyed big parts of the square.
 Passer-by’s can admire the statue of King Philip II placed right in the middle of the square by Queen Isabela.

 There has been a considerable rise in the number of Michelin restaurants in Spain over the last years.
 Chefs like Martín Berasategui, Ferran & Albert Adriá and Carme Ruscalleda have been at the lists of the gastronomic guide books top 10 lists.
 During close to a decade Ferran & Albert Adrià's El Bulli was in the World's focus.

-Priorat is a hilly part of Catalonia´s region famous as one of the best wine regions not only in Catalonia but in the whole world.
+Priorat is a hilly part of Catalonia's, famous for producing some of the best wines in the world.
 The denomination of origin of its high quality wines is known take the name of the region Priorat, which hosts more than 100 wineries.